Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Observed Failure Modes in Orchestration

 \paragraph{Redundancy Masking Structural Dependence.} In later training stages, redundancy among experts can partially obscure structural dependencies.
 When multiple experts provide similar interaction pathways, masking an intrinsically important expert may result in muted performance degradation, giving a false impression of robustness.
 However, attribution and routing analyses reveal that the orchestrator re-routes through weaker or less semantically aligned experts, leading to degraded reasoning quality that is not always captured by coarse accuracy metrics.
 This failure mode highlights the importance of structural analysis beyond aggregate performance.
+For example, in a GSM8K evaluation, masking the most intrinsically important math expert forces the orchestrator to fall back on a secondary, moderately capable expert.
+This secondary expert manages to arrive at the correct final numerical answer, so the aggregate task accuracy remains unchanged.
+However, a manual inspection of the generated trajectory reveals that this fallback expert produced intermediate reasoning steps containing logical leaps and convoluted arithmetic explanations.
+While the binary accuracy metric suggests the system is perfectly robust to the ablation, the underlying reasoning trajectory has significantly degraded, a fragility that only structural orchestration analysis can expose.

 \paragraph{Task-Specific Failure Profiles.} Failure modes manifest differently across tasks.
 GSM8K failures are often characterized by brittle numerical dependence, where removal of numerical tokens causes abrupt routing collapse.
 HumanEval failures are dominated by initialization sensitivity, reflecting the importance of early syntactic and structural grounding in code generation.
 MMLU exhibits the most diverse failure patterns, including hub over-centralization and routing–attribution misalignment, driven by the task's multi-domain nature.
 These task-dependent profiles underscore that orchestration robustness cannot be assessed uniformly across benchmarks.